heswiki-github/Zebra-CheXNet/README.md

 2. Download images of ChestX-ray14 from this [released page](https://nihcc.app.box.com/v/ChestXray-NIHCC) and decompress them to the directory [images](./ChestX-ray14/images).

-3. Specify one or multiple GPUs and run
+3. Specify FPGA or GPUs for hardware acceleration and run

    `python model.py`